CaseySobon/BountyCoin/README.md

 ## Description

-This project experiments with the use of blockchain to track contributions to a project.
+This project experiments with the use of blockchain to track contributions to a project.<br>
+#
 The idea was to make an initial system that can:
 * Generate a unique hash for a "cion"
 *